tukkek/minim/rules.md

 | $3    | +3-bonus or quality-3 | A spell-book        | Brand-new truck      | Cybernetic-implant       |
 | $2    | +2-bonus or quality-2 | A sword             | Rent in New York     | A laser-pistol           |
 | $1    | +1-bonus or quality-1 | A torch             | Bus-fare             | A week-worth of food     |

+## Resources
+Keeping-track of finite-resources like meals is a great-way to add a layer of tension and strategy to a game!
+This choice is highly-dependent on genre: an action-heavy cyber-punk or modern-day urban-thriller would probably not-warrant the extra book-keeping even if it would make-sense occasionaly; but a Indiana Jones-style relic-hunt or survival in a post-apocalyptic world are great candidates for it!

+Mundane-items like food; rope; light... are carried in a single-slot **happy-adventurer's kit**!
+When falling-back to a civilized-location the HAK generally regains its points, up to the full-amount of a character's brass; then while adventuring points are converted to resources and then consumed:
+* When characters rest for the night convert a point to food and consume-it
+* When a rope is needed convert a point and if the rope can be salvaged later regain it
+* When light is required and a torch is burning roll a die every 10-minutes in-game and spend both a point and the light-source on a 1

+A player who has no points or doesn't want to spend the ones they have will not be able to eat while resting (and thus not regain faith-points); find no rope in his bag; or be left in pitch-black darkness...

+Many other mundane-resources can be tracked and spent using the HAK.
+Accessories for such-items are implied.
+A character carrying a modern torch-light will have the batteries to go with-it; a scribe who takes ink-vials to journal his quest also has pen and log-book...

+These points can be shared by players.
+A high-brass character whose HAK is full of extra-rations cah help keep his mates well-fed!

+Some actions and scenes can help regain a number of HAK points.
+Coming across an abandoned store-room might add 1 HAK-point to all characters if they can find some unspoiled-food.
+A survivalist may also regain-points with a survival-test by gathering berries packed with a large-leaf and vines to use as rope...

+If the narrator allows, fate-points can also be used to find resources when reasonable. *The group is running low on light-sources but by sheer-luck come-across a broken table-leg; just-enough fabric and cooking-oil in the empty dining-hall for a make-shift torch*!

+Players can spend wealth to buy resources aside the ever-repleneshing HAK.
+These cheap-resources are immediately-available and can be treated as commodities for any-character in a group with wealth 3 or higher.

+Narrators who want to enforce resource-management can rule that these bought-items occupy a gear-slot.
+Having a 5-day pack of iron-rations or an oil-lantern may be cheap and much-more convenient than relying on your HAK but now you may lack the bag-space to carry other cool-gadgets around!

+Don't forget that time is also a most-important resource!
+If you don't want to track it precisely, you can roll a dice roughly every in-game hour and on a 1 advance the current-period (morning; day; evening; night and repeat).

 # Combat
 Tactical-battles against all-sorts of foes are often a corner-stone of role-playing games!
 Some games can focus on it nigh-exclusively while others save such-scenes for very-special occasions.
 In-general combat can be a fun-way to intercede or advance a story, the best combat-experiences focus on mobility; planning; ingenuity; coordination; and having the freedom to approach-them in many different and creative ways, reacting and adapting to the unpredictable out-comes of the player-characters and antagonists' actions!